keptn-sandbox/mySuperMon-service/README.md

 Before mySuperMon-service installation there are some prerequite need to follow.
 ### Deploy mySuperMon database Agent

-1. Create a mysupermon-agent.yml file and copy below yml content paste into it.  and IMAGE_NAME with image name you need (), you can find myspermon agent images here [mySuperMon Docker hub](https://hub.docker.com/u/mysupermon)
+1. Create a mysupermon-agent.yaml file and copy below yaml content paste into it.  and IMAGE_NAME with image name you need (), you can find myspermon agent images here [mySuperMon Docker hub](https://hub.docker.com/u/mysupermon)

     **NOTE**
     1. Replace AGENT_DATABASE_NAME with the agent supported database name